Israel College of the Bible: Activities and promotion of "Messianic Judaism" in Israel

 The college is the headquarters of "One For Israel", which both supports the Messianic community in Israel, and promotes understanding of "Messianic Judaism" abroad.
 There is a media center on the premises, with radio and video studios, to broadcast music and teaching, as well as being the hub of several websites about the Messianic faith.
-Eitan Bar, founder of "ONE FOR ISRAEL" and a Director at Israel College of the Bible, claimed that, "The single best and most important way to support Israel is by sharing Yeshua with Israeli Jews and Arabs – and that is what we at oneforisrael.org are all about: Israeli Jews who share the gospel with our own brothers and sisters in a relevant way via media."
+Eitan Bar, founder of "ONE FOR ISRAEL", claimed that, "The single best and most important way to support Israel is by sharing Yeshua with Israeli Jews and Arabs – and that is what we at oneforisrael.org are all about: Israeli Jews who share the gospel with our own brothers and sisters in a relevant way via media."

 Regular excursions exploring Biblical Archaeology, Geography of the Bible, Cultural and Historical Background of the New Testament, and History and Theology of Modern Israel are scheduled for the students around the country of Israel, as part of their studies and recreation.
 Additionally, ICB Tours has been developed to provide study tours for Christians wanting to visit Israel in the context of academic Bible study.
 Tours are led by "professional, Messianic guides".

 The college partners with local authorities in distributing food to the poor and elderly in the city.

-Criticism
+Opposition with Israel

-Many Israeli Jews regard the Messianic movement in a negative light and view Messianic proselytizing in Israel as a threat.
 The leading anti-missionary organization, Yad L'Achim, declared the college to be at the "forefront of missionary activity in Israel".
 Rabbi Tzvi Wilhelm, rabbi of the Chabad synagogue north of Netanya, objected to the establishment of the Israel College in Netanya, criticized Jesus for rejecting Jewish religious law (Halakha), and termed the college's subject matter "idolatry".
 Rabbi Irwin Birnbaum, a former Conservative rabbi in Netanya, considers the activities of Christian proselytizers in Israel to be "worse than the Nazis", and believes they are set on destroying Judaism spiritually rather than physically.